deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 ![](figures/figures_7_0.png)

-> 🔼 The figure illustrates the process of Implicit Manipulative Evaluation, decomposing embodied tasks into sub-tasks, using video generation models and video-to-action mapping to evaluate task performance.
+> 🔼 The figure illustrates the Implicit Manipulative Evaluation process, showing how embodied tasks are broken down into sub-tasks, video generation models predict videos, and video-to-action mappings allow agents to execute actions in simulation environments.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Overview of Implicit Manipulative Evaluation.
 Embodied tasks in different scenarios are decomposed into executable sub-tasks.
 The video generation model generates corresponding predicted videos based on the current instructions and real-time observations.
 Using a pre-trained IDM or a goal-based policy, the agent executes the generated sequence of actions.
 After a fixed timestep, the predicted video is refreshed by sampling again from the video generation model, and this process repeats.
 Finally, the success rates of various embodied tasks are obtained through monitors in the simulation environment.